 Special Education Transition Incentive Grant Information

 The Special Education Transition Incentive Grant is a categorical aid program created under 2015 Act 55 (the 2015-17 and 2018-19 state biennial budgets) to incentivize positive post school outcomes for students with disabilities.
 The 2016-17 school year was the first year for which aid was paid under this grant program and will be available to districts through the 2020-21 survey year.

-The state law specifies that each district is eligible to earn up to $1,500 beginning with the 2019-20 survey year for each student whose response to the PSO indicates that they met the specified post-secondary education/paid work outcome on the PSO.
-However, limited funding was provided for this year ($100,000) and the law says that if the state funds are insufficient to cover the full cost of all eligible survey responses, we must prorate the payments to all recipients.
-There were 1737 eligible responses, so payments were prorated to $57.57 per eligible response. $2,986,000 of the available $3,600,000 was allocated.
+The state law specifies that each district is eligible to earn up to $1,500 beginning with the 2019-20 survey year for each student whose response to the Indicator 14 survey indicates that they met the specified postsecondary education/paid work outcome criteria.
+However, the law says that if the state funds are insufficient to cover the full cost of all eligible survey responses, payments to recipients will be prorated.
+In 2018, there were 2986 eligible responses and payments were funded at $1,000 per eligible response. $2,986,000 of the available $3,600,000 was allocated.

 Indicator 14 Survey Eligibility

 - The eligible outcomes data are Individuals with Disabilities Education Act (IDEA) Indicator 14 benchmarks gathered one year after a student exits school.

 - Eligible student outcomes include: enrolled in higher education or another postsecondary education or training program, or competitively employed within one year of leaving high school.